How we test built-in ovens

-The actual, usable capacity of your oven can be different from what the manufacturer claims.
+The actual usable capacity of your oven can be different from what the manufacturer claims.
 So we use large fake turkeys, chickens and roast beef joints on roasting trays, along with another tray of roast potatoes, to find out what you can actually fit inside your oven.
 For double ovens we test both the main and top ovens.

 We only measure the space that you will actually be able to use inside an oven.
 We measure the internal width from side to side, and the depth from the inside of the door to the back of the oven.
-But we only measure the height from the top of the lowest shelf to 3cm from the top of the oven.
+But we only measure the height from the top of the lowest shelf to 3cm below the top of the oven.
 We don’t include the space beneath the lowest shelf, which manufacturers often do.